Bottom-Up Skill Discovery from Unsegmented Demonstrations for Long-Horizon Robot Manipulation: Experiments

 \textbf{Learning from Multi-task Demonstrations.} We investigate if \ourmethod{} is effective in learning from multi-task demonstrations. ~\ourmethod{} discovers $K=8$ skills in the \multitask{} domain, and we examine the skills from two aspects: 1) \textit{quality}: are skills learned from multi-task demonstrations better than those from individual tasks?
 2) \textit{reusability}: can these skills be composed to solve new task variants that require different subtask combinations?

-We evaluate three settings: 1) \trainmulti: the skills are discovered and trained on the multi-task demonstrations, and the meta controller is trained for each task respectively; 2) \trainsingle: the skills are discovered from demonstrations of each individual task, so is the meta-controller; and 3) \test: the skills are trained on demonstrations of \variant{1} and \variant{2} and the meta-controller is trained on \variant{3}.
+We evaluate three settings: 1) \trainmulti: the skills are discovered and trained on the multi-task demonstrations, and the meta controller is trained for each task respectively; 2) \trainsingle: the skills are discovered from demonstrations of each individual task\yifeng{;} so is the meta-controller; and 3) \test: the skills are trained on demonstrations of \variant{1} and \variant{2} and the meta-controller is trained on \variant{3}.
 Table~\ref{tab:multitask} presents the evaluation results.
 The comparisons between \trainmulti{} and \trainsingle{} indicate that skills learned across multi-task demonstrations improve the average task performance by $8\%$ compared to those learned on demonstrations of individual tasks.
 We hypothesize that the performance gain roots from our method's ability to augment the training data of each skill with recurring patterns from other tasks' demonstrations.
-The results on \test{} show that we can effectively reuse the skills to solve the new task variants that require different combinations of the skills by solely training a new meta controller to invoke the pre-defined skills.
-We provide additional visualizations of our skills and policy rollouts on our project website.
+The results on \test{} show that we can effectively reuse the skills to solve the new task variants that require different combinations of the skills by solely training a new meta controller to invoke the pre-defined skills. \yifeng{We also observe the low performance of \variant{3} on \test{}, because it has more subtasks than its training counterparts, and the execution failure of each skill compounds, leading to the low success rate.} We provide additional visualizations of our skills and policy rollouts on our project website.

 \textbf{Ablation Study on Demonstration State Representations.} The quality of segmentation heavily relies on the choice of features we use to represent the demonstration data.
 A critical design of \ourmethod{} is to use multimodal representations learned from multi-view images and proprioceptive data for each state.
 This ablation study analyzes its impact.
 We compare \ourmethod{} with three ablative models, which learns the state representations from both workspace and eye-in-hand cameras (\ourmethodimage{}), from only the workspace camera (\ourmethodwsimage{}), and from the proprioceptive data (\ourmethodproprio{}).
 The rest of these ablative models remains identical to \ourmethod{}.
 Table~\ref{tab:ablation-study} reports the comparisons.
 The use of multimodal representations in \ourmethod{} substantially outperforms the ablative models in task success rate. \revised{We note that the ablative model \ourmethodwsimage{} results in significantly lower performance.
 The workspace images without the aid of eye-in-hand images do not capture all task-relevant information of objects due to occlusion, leading to the poor segmentation results.} This study shows that the use of multi-sensory observation leads to a more coherent task structure and better skill learning for solving challenging manipulation tasks.